deusfinance/app-ui/README.md

 # app-ui

-It's front-end app that will be run on app.deus.finance.
+It's front-end app that will be run on https://app.deus.finance.